 Award compensatory damages.

-Award the plaintiff additional damages in an amount calculated to deter the SLAPP plaintiff from bringing further SLAPP suits.
+Award enhanced compensatory damages, if appropriate,

-Award the prevailing plaintiff attorneys fees and costs.
+Award reasonable attorneys fees and costs.

-If any citizen of this state is sued in another jurisdiction outside this state, and that citizen raises the anti-SLAPP protections in RSA 507-H but the foreign jurisdiction declines to apply RSA 507-H, but that citizen ultimately prevails in the action, then that citizen shall have a cause of action against the plaintiff or counter-plaintiff in the foreign action if the following are proven:
+If any citizen or corporation of this state is sued in another jurisdiction outside this state, and that citizen raises the anti-SLAPP protections in RSA 507-H but the foreign jurisdiction declines to apply RSA 507-H, but that citizen ultimately prevails in the action, then that citizen shall have a cause of action against the plaintiff or counter-plaintiff in the foreign action if the following are proven:

 The claim would have been subject to RSA 507-H, if it had been brought in the state courts in New Hampshire.